rbvegas/RolandBraunDev/README.md

 - 🔭I'm a physicist turned software developer
 - 🖥 I’m currently working on `SVMT`, an easy to user MCMC sampler for astrophysicists
 - 🌱 I’m currently learning EF Core in C# and .NET
-- 🌎 I’m looking to collaborate on literally anything that makes you and me a better developer
+- 🌎 I’m looking to collaborate on literally anything that makes you and me better developers
 - 📫 Drop an email: hi@rolandbraun.com